apollographql/apollo-ios/ROADMAP.md

 To support the breaking language changes in Swift 6, a major version 2.0 of Apollo iOS will be released.
 This version will include support for the new Swift Concurrency Model and improve upon networking and caching APIs.

-_Approximate Date: _Pending completion of design review._ Current RFC for design is available [here](https://github.com/apollographql/apollo-ios/issues/3411).
+_Status: In design phase.
+Current RFC for design is available [here](https://github.com/apollographql/apollo-ios/issues/3411)._

 - ✅ [`ExistentialAny` upcoming feature](https://github.com/apollographql/apollo-ios/issues/3205)
 - (in progress) [`Sendable` types and `async/await` APIs](https://github.com/apollographql/apollo-ios/issues/3291)

 ### `@oneOf` Input Object Support

-_Approximate Date: TBD, awaiting final approval of RFC into the GraphQL specification._
+_Status: Awaiting final approval of RFC into the GraphQL specification._

 For more information on this feature, see the [RFC](https://github.com/graphql/graphql-spec/pull/825) for its addition to the GraphQL specification.

 ### [Reduce generated schema types](https://github.com/apollographql/apollo-ios/milestone/71)

-_Approximate Date: TBD_
+_Status: Not started_

 - Right now we are naively generating schema types that we don't always need.
 A smarter algorithm can reduce generated code for certain large schemas that are currently having every type in their schema generated
 - Create configuration for manually indicating schema types you would like to have schema types and TestMocks generated for

 ### [Mutable generated reponse models](https://github.com/apollographql/apollo-ios/issues/3246)

-_Approximate Date: TBD_
+_Status: Not started_

 - Provide a mechanism for making generated reponse models mutable.
 - This will allow mutability on an opt-in basis per selection set or definition.

 ### [Support codegen of operations without response models](https://github.com/apollographql/apollo-ios/issues/3165)

-_Approximate Date: TBD_
+_Status: Not started_

 - Support generating models that expose only the minimal necessary data for operation execution (networking and caching).
 - This would remove the generated response models, exposing response data as a simple `JSONObject` (ie. [String: AnyHashable]).
 - This feature is useful for projects that want to use their own custom data models or have binary size constraints.

 ### Declarative caching

-_Approximate Date: TBD_
+_Status: Not started_

 - Similar to Apollo Kotlin [declarative caching](https://www.apollographql.com/docs/kotlin/caching/declarative-ids) via the `@typePolicy` directive
 - Provide ability to configure cache keys using directives on schema types as an alternative to programmatic cache key configuration

+### Semantic Nullability

+_Status: Feature Design_

+We are active participants in the [Nullability Working Group](https://github.com/graphql/nullability-wg/) and are planning to ship experimental support for @semanticNonNull, @catch, etc. based on Apollo Kotlin’s (link-to-docs) soon.
+Future iterations are expected but it’s too early to tell what those might be.

 ## [Apollo iOS Pagination](https://github.com/apollographql/apollo-ios-pagination)